-1. The student's unofficial transcript is available online via the student portal MyCampus and clicking on Academics.
-The student may order transcripts by using the Transcript Request online form located at www.LutherRice.edu under the Students tab.

-2. Students may request two types of transcripts, official and unofficial.
+- 1. The student's unofficial transcript is available online via the student portal MyC-ampus and clicking on Academics.
+The student may order transcripts by using the Transcript Request online form located at www.LutherRice.edu under the Students tab. - 2.
+Students may request two types of transcripts, official and unofficial.
 Transcripts will be provided for a fee of \$5 for each address to which a transcript is sent.
-There is no fee for active students who print unofficial transcripts by logging into their web-based student resources.

-3. Transcripts are released only to the student or to another institution at the student's written request.
+There is no fee for active students who print unofficial transcripts by logging into their web-based student resources. - 3.
+Transcripts are released only to the student or to another institution at the student's written request.
 Transcripts released to any other entity require the written permission of the student.
-Official transcripts must remain sealed in the envelope to be considered official and can typically only be sent to other institutions.

-4. There is a 3-5 day turn-around time after transcripts are requested.
+Official transcripts must remain sealed in the envelope to be considered official and can typically only be sent to other institutions. - 4.
+There is a 3-5 day turn-around time after transcripts are requested.
 During peak times of the year, the turn-around time could be 5-10 days.
 For an expedited transcript, the fee is \$25.00 and will be processed within one hour of request.

-5. Transcripts will not be released until all balances are paid in full.

-For any further questions regarding transcripts, email Admissions.Records@Lu-therRice.edu.
+For any further questions regarding transcripts, email Admissions.Records@LutherRice.edu.